 This information is designed to give individuals who are starting up in business an overview of the position for tax (which goes to General Revenue) and contributions (which goes to the Social Insurance fund), and to help them understand what they need to do.

-If you are setting up a limited company this information isn't relevant to you and you should contact us for further information on the tax and contributions position.
+If you are setting up a limited company this information isn't relevant to you, please click here for tax information for companies.

 If you start a business in Guernsey, you need to tell us so that your income tax assessment and contribution payments can be amended.
 If you were employed before you started your business, then the tax and contributions would, up to now, have been taken from your wages and sent in to us, but now you are working for yourself, you are responsible for making the payments needed.

 What do I need to do first?